-- 1. Use specific and understandable language in the treatment plan, emphasizing expected behaviors, to describe the problems, goals, and strategies. - 2.
-Address the timing and sequence of referrals and participation in SUD, mental health treatment, and complementary services in the case plan, considering the responsivity needs, criminogenic needs and maintenance needs (NADCP, Vol. II, p.
-5).
+- 1. Use specific and understandable language in the case plan, emphasizing expected behaviors, to describe the problems, goals, and strategies. - 2.
+Address the timing and sequence of referrals and participation in SUD, mental health treatment, and complementary services in the case plan, considering the responsivity needs, criminogenic needs and maintenance needs (NADCP, Vol. II, 2015).